 Researchers’ findings indicate plasticity in allosteric signaling

 Biochemistry Assistant Professor Vatsan Raman and IPiB graduate student Megan Leander have published findings in the Proceedings of the National Academy of Sciences (PNAS) on how proteins work.
-The findings are key to allostery, a property of proteins which is central to biology.
-Allosteric proteins play critical roles in cellular function, including signal transduction, metabolism, …
+The findings are key to allostery, a …

 Raman earns prestigious NIH award to fund research on protein function